trriplejay/lunch/README.md

 `0 6 * * 1-5 lunch foo@txt.att.net abcdefg`

-...assuming lunch is a bin in /usr/bin
+...assuming lunch is a bin in the path